autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-wait_set.md

 In the code above, the `add_subscription()` method registers the created subscriptions with the `wait_set_' object.
 `rclcpp::WaitSet`-based object basically handles objects each of which have a corresponding callback function.
 Not only`Subscription`based objects, but`Timer`,`Service`or`Action`based objects can be observed by`rclcpp::WaitSet`-based object.
 A single`WaitSet` object accepts mixture of different types of objects.
-A sample code to register Timer trigger is here.
+A sample code for registering timer triggers can be found here.

 ```c++
 wait_set_.add_timer(much_slower_timer_);